zioan/local-listing-backend/README.md

 ## Agile Methodology

 The development of the Local Listing Backend API followed an **Agile methodology**, specifically using **Kanban** for task management.
+Kanban board can be accessed [here](https://github.com/users/zioan/projects/6).

-- **Kanban Board**: A Kanban board was used to manage tasks, allowing for better visualization of progress and bottlenecks.
+- **Kanban Board (GitHub Project Board)**: A Kanban board was used to manage tasks (issues), allowing for better visualization of progress and bottlenecks.
 Each task was categorized as "To Do", "In Progress", "In Review", or "Done", making it easy to track the development flow.

 - **User Stories**: User stories were defined to capture the requirements from an end-user perspective.
 Each feature, such as user registration, listing creation, messaging, and review management, was documented as a user story to ensure it delivered value to the user.
 User stories were prioritized based on their impact and complexity using MOSCOW prioritization.

-- **GitHub Project Board**: A GitHub project board was used to track issues and user stories.
-Tasks were created as issues, and the Kanban board was employed to manage their status.
-This helped ensure that development remained focused on delivering value in small, manageable increments.

 ## Version Control